Zhengzhou–Jinan high-speed railway

 The Zhengzhou–Jinan high-speed railway is a high-speed railway in China.

 History

 On 31 August 2016, a feasibility study was published which investigated the construction of a railway between Zhengzhou and Jinan.
 At the time, it was expected to be completed by 2020.

-Construction officially began on 18 June 2020.
-The line is expected to be completed by 2023.
-The section between Zhengzhou East and Puyang East began operation on 20 June 2022.
+Construction officially began on 18 June 2020 on the section between Zhengzhou East and Puyang East and operation began on 20 June 2022.
+The Jinan-Puyang section started construction on 29 December 2019 and opened on 8 December 2023.